What is CECL?

 Financial institutions are recognizing, at least conceptually, that many of the components of the allowance process are also used in other functions, such as stress testing and capital planning.
 To use these components, institutions must be diligent in breaking down the silos that exist in current allowance and other regulatory and business processes and capitalize on a more integrated solution.
 Institutions will also want to avoid designing systems and processes that continually tax their available staff or jeopardize their deadlines each quarter.

 Another consideration is that the CECL process is more computationally intensive than the current incurred credit loss method.
-Under the current standard, only a subset of loans (those that had crossed the probable threshold of loss) were modeled, while under the CECL standard, banks will need to account for the contribution of losses from all loans.
-Because of this, banks will need to plan for additional capacity of their model execution platforms.
+Under the current standard, only a subset of loans (those that had crossed the probable threshold of loss) were modeled, while under the CECL standard, firms need to account for the contribution of losses from all loans.
+Because of this, institutions must plan for additional capacity of their model execution platforms.
 Efficiency is the key here.
 CECL provides a rich opportunity to review and possibly optimize model execution processes with an eye on how they could be done more efficiently.